alanmackenzie/guide-to-enterprise-drupal/README.md

 ### Reverse engineering

-Good programmers read the documentation, great programmers read the code.
+>> Good programmers read the documentation, great programmers read the code.

+Lazy programmers use reverse engineering.

 * Nearly everything has been done before.
 * Examine the database.